If you want to land the job, employers must be able to get in touch with you.

 A phone number is also essential.
 We recommend adding your mobile number as a priority so that you can pick up calls throughout the day.
 There is, of course, a chance that a recruiter's call could go through to your voicemail, so ensure that you have a professional-sounding message set up that includes your name so they know they have reached the right person.

-Location: You do not need to add your full address to your CV, but in most cases, you should add your location in a 'Town, County' format.
+Location: You do not need to add your mailing full address to your CV, but in most cases, you should add your location in a 'Town, County' format.

-LinkedIn: Include the URL to your LinkedIn page, but ensure your profile is up to date.
+LinkedIn profile: Include the URL to your LinkedIn page, but ensure your profile is up to date.

 Website and portfolios: If you have a personal website or an online portfolio, add their URLs.